tech-future-info/vscode-extension-ama/README.md

 ## Credits
 - [I Don't Care About Commit Message](https://github.com/mefengl/vscode-i-dont-care-about-commit-message) For the OpenAI Extension
 - `I don't care about cookies`: For the funny way of naming
-- [Simple Git](https://github.com/steveukx/git-js) @steveukx: It would be much harder without this
-- [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/): For the conventional commit format
-  > The `Conventional Commits` format used in this tool is based on the [Conventional Commits specification (v1.0.0)](https://www.conventionalcommits.org/en/v1.0.0/), which is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
-- [aicommits](https://github.com/Nutlope/aicommits) @Nutlope: The CLI AI commit tool I used before I created my own
 - [OpenAI API](https://platform.openai.com/docs/api-reference/chat): It makes this AI git extension possible
-- [weekly](https://github.com/ruanyf/weekly) @ruanyf: For making this project known and used by more people

 ## License